luigiselmi/mahoutrecommender/README.md

     $ mvn install

 ## Run
-In case Jetty is used as a servlet container you can create a base for Jetty, as explained in the Jetty documentation <add link> and copy the war file in the webapps folder.
+In case Jetty is used as a servlet container you can create a base for Jetty, as explained in the [Jetty documentation](https://www.eclipse.org/jetty/documentation/current/quickstart-running-jetty.html) and copy the war file in the webapps folder.
 From the Jetty base folder execute the command

     $ java -jar $JETTY_HOME/start.jar